 The nature drives with our guide Bons Roman were fabulous, his knowledge and sense of humour sustaining us for two days.
 The rhino tracking experience was extraordinary.
 But the true treasure we found here were the people.
 Every member of staff was so warm, welcoming and helpful it felt as if we were part of their cherished family.

-Note: I was a guest of Desert Rhino Camp for two nights, but the opinions expressed are my own.
+Note: I was a guest of Desert Rhino Camp for two nights, but had free rein to write what I chose.
+I paid for all travel costs.